 Kasha- Katuwe Tent Rocks National Monument

 The Slot Canyon Trail passes through a slot canyon before climbing above the whimsical tent rocks for an overhead view.
-In the morning hours, tourists are few and the canyons are shadowy — but as the day progresses light shines into the narrow passageways that form the canyons and the parking lot fills up.
+In the morning hours, tourists are few and the canyons are shadowy.
+However, as the day progresses, light shines into the narrow passageways that form the canyons and the parking lot fills up.